the-teachingRSE-project/competencies/competencies.md

 Jan Linxweiler, Jean-Noël Grad, and Samantha Wittke contributed the initial draft.
 Florian Goth supervised the project and did the project administration.
 Jean-Noël Grad conceived and implemented the software tooling.
+Michele Martone wrote the first draft of the environmental sustainability section.
 Everybody contributed to the final review and editing.

 \appendix